What are Credit Hours? The Building Blocks of Your College Diploma

 So, What are Credit Hours vs. Credits?

-According to the U.S. Department of Education (DOE), most universities in the U.S. award credit by the semester hour (DOE doc source).
-And within those institutions, most courses are worth 3 credits.
-In creating a credit hour definition, the DOE describes a single semester credit hour as being 1 hour per week of class time and 2 hours of student preparation time.
+According to the U.S. Department of Education (DOE), most universities in the U.S. award credit by the semester hour.
+Within those institutions, most courses are worth 3 credits.
+In creating a credit hour definition, the DOE describes a single semester credit hour as 1 hour per week of class time and 2 hours of student preparation time.

 Occasionally, some courses are worth more or fewer credits.
-For example, a once-a-week lab accompanying a science course may be worth 1 credit.
+For example, a weekly lab accompanying a science course may be worth 1 credit.